dan-koller/neural-network/docs/Documentation.md

 ## Stage 7 - Training and visualization with two layers

-In the last stage, we put everything together and train our models with 20 epochs, a batch size of 100, and an alpha\* of 0,5.
+In the last stage, we put everything together and train our models with 20 epochs, a batch size of 100, and an α\* of 0,5.
 We can use the `plot()` function to visualize the learning process.

 \*Alpha is the learning rate.